-What is the Family and Medical Leave Act (FMLA) in California?
+What is the Family and Medical Leave Act?

-Our Los Angeles Employment Lawyers Explain
+Los Angeles Employment and FMLA Lawyers Explain Possible Violations

 The family members for whose care an employee may take leave under the Act include spouses, parents and children.
 However, children under the age of 18 who work are not eligible for leave to take care of their parents.
 Parents who work also cannot take leave to take care of children who are above 18 years of age.